eaudeweb/drupal_document/README.md

 `suppress_language` to suppress the language with description.
   - Dropdown File with Language - overrides the default File with Language formatter and display only files with language as a dropdown (using `dropdown_file_language` theme).
+  - Files group by Language - Group files in tabs using available languages.
 - Facet Processor **List item Language** - Display the language name instead of langcode.